 My research interests focus on fathers and fatherhood, the gendered division of labour and gender inequalities in work, employment and family life.

-Much of my work uses quantitative methods to explore how policy regimes, gender role attitudes, socio-demographics, employment hours and other employment related factors affect unpaid work (childcare and housework), work-family reconciliation and the working-time of men and women.
+Much of my work uses quantitative analysis to explore how policy regimes, gender role attitudes, socio-demographics, employment hours and other employment related factors affect unpaid work (childcare and housework), work-family reconciliation and the working-time of men and women.
 For example, my ESRC SDAI funded project conducted cross-sectional and longitudinal analyses on the UK’s Millennium Cohort Study to explore what influences paternal involvement in childcare and housework as children age from nine months to eleven years old.
 I am also interested in mothers' and their work-care trajectories after having children, as well as cross-national variations of gender inequalities in work, employment and care practices and policies across Europe.
 I am currently one of three Co-Investigators for a project funded by the UKRI (ESRC) Covid-19 Rapid Response funding scheme (2020-22), led by Dr Kate Hardy (PI), exploring the impact of the coronavirus pandemic on early years childcare across England and Wales.

 - PhD Social Statistics, University of Manchester